-Investments here are offer a mixture of income along with capital appreciation.
+Investments here offer a mixture of income along with capital protection.
 It tries to bring balance in the portfolio through diversified investment.
-Thus this kind of investment not only shields from downturn but also mobilizes fund to better viable options.
+Thus these kind of investment not only shields from downturn but also mobilizes fund to better viable options.
 The combination of investment includes stocks and bonds while some even include Gold.
 The fund manager chalk out the balance of the fund with respect to the allocation to be made in stocks, bonds and gold.
 At the time when the market is not doing too well these are the perfect form of investments as they provide better return and growth for the investment.
 In India, it has been observed that the over a long time they do provide decent return on investment.

 The investments in these funds are of three types: Monthly Income Plans, Capital Protection Fund and Asset Allocation Funds.
 The investor can chose from them based on market scenario.

 Sector/Sector Specific Funds

 Here the Fund Managers target a single sector for the purpose of investment.
 The reason behind this is that the study has shown tremendous growth for the companies in the specific sector which can provide very high returns.
 Thus the investment is focused on Securities of the specific Industry.
 However, as the allocation is made in a specified sector it also carries a lot of risk since the fund is totally dependent on the sector’s performance for growth and return.
 This type of investment does not provide diversification of funds so investor should be very careful while investing.
 But on the other hand, they can also provide great returns and growth too.